 UNIST plans to establish UNIST Challenge Convergence Building (tentative name) with this donation.
 This will become a space where future talents who will grow into ‘BTS in Science and Technology’ can receive innovative education in all fields of science and technology and start their own businesses freely.

-UNIST plans to come up with various ways to meaningfully honor Chairman Lee, such as creating a donor recognition wall, naming the Challenge Convergence Building after its major donor, and conferring an honorary degree on him.
+UNIST plans to come up with various ways to meaningfully honor Chairman Lee, such as creating a donor recognition wall, establishing the Challenge Convergence Building (tentative name), and conferring an honorary degree on him.

 Meanwhile, UNIST, which received its first freshman in 2009, marks its 12th anniversary this year.
 Although its history is short, it is attracting attention based on its outstanding research skills and start-up performance.
 It has been ranked 5th nationwide in the 2021 Times Higher Education (THE) World University Rankings.
 Besides, in the latest Times Higher Education (THE) Young University Rankings 2021, which lists the world’s best universities that are 50 years old or younger, UNIST has been ranked 10th in the world.
 Besides, it has consistently emphasized the importance of technology start-ups.
 As a result, 126 companies, including 57 faculty start-ups and 69 student start-ups, have been produced so far.
 The value of these companies is around KRW 687.1 billion.